 If you are considering a tummy tuck or other body contouring procedure, please call Birmingham Cosmetic Surgery & at 248-723-9370 to schedule a consultation.
 Our board-certified cosmetic surgeon, Dr. Rifai, will evaluate your unique situation, answer your questions and help you make the best decision about proceeding with your surgery.

-No surgical procedure is entirely risk-free.
+No surgical procedure is entirely risk-.
 The threat of complications due to anesthesia or infection is always present.
 The most important step in reducing your risk of complications is to trust only a board-certified cosmetic surgeon to perform your procedure.
 Pre-existing medical conditions such as diabetes, or heart, liver or lung disease increase your risk of complications.

 Some risks you may encounter include: